componentjs/guide/component/vs.md

 - No publishing step except for pushing takes to your repository
 - No different username than GitHub usernames
 - Flat dependencies, which is more suitable for the browser
+- Allow multiple versions of the same dependencies
+- Faster installations
+- No caching of installations, avoiding any `cache clean` issues

 ## Component vs. Browserify